Junior Apprenticeship Program

-The Junior Apprentice Program educates students, ages 11-14, on life in the early 1800s by exposing them to the trades, crafts and heritage of the period.
-Apprentices work alongside a Village artisan to learn an Early American trade or craft.
+mid-1800s by introducing them to the architecture, trades, customs, crafts, and history from the “Age of Homespun”.
+Apprentices work alongside museum artisans to learn an Early American trade or craft.

-Apprentices will spend two days each week learning their trade or craft and the history of the 1800s here at Historic Cold Spring Village.
+Apprentices will spend two days each week learning their trade or craft and the history of the 1800s at Historic Cold Spring Village.

 Selection for participation in the program is competitive and the number of available slots is limited.